Revised August, 2017

 In an effort to help educate residents about fire safety issues in their rooms, and to promote the safety of students in the residence halls, the Department of Residence Services conducts Fire Safety Room Inspections during the third or fourth week of each semester.
-During the inspections, Resident Assistants (RAs) will enter students’ rooms to visually look for fire safety issues to bring to residents’ attention.
+During the inspection, University personnel will enter students’ rooms to visually look for fire safety issues to bring to residents’ attention.

 The Fire Safety Room Inspections will be announced at least 24 hours in advance so that residents can arrange to be present if desired.
 Inspections will be completed by a minimum of two staff members.
 Staff will only inspect items that are in plain view (no closets, drawers or refrigerators will be opened).